neomonkeus/pyffi/CONTRIBUTE.rst

 as such on any system that runs Python.
-Edit the code with your favorite editor, and install your version of PyFFI into your Python tree to enable your PyFFI to be used by other applications such as for instance QSkope, or the Blender NIF Scripts.
+Edit the code with your favorite editor, and install your version of PyFFI into your Python tree to enable your PyFFI to be used by other applications such as for instance QSkope, or the Blender NIF Plugin.
 From within your PyFFI git checkout::

-  C:\Python25\python.exe setup.py install
+  C:\Python34\python.exe setup.py install

 or on linux::